Simple Sea Bass Recipe Served with Fennel and Orange Relish

 Sea Bass with Fennel and Orange Relish Recipe

-2 tablespoons extra-virgin olive oil
+- 2 tablespoons olive oil extra-virgin

-1 tablespoon fresh lemon juice
+- 1 tablespoon fresh lemon juice

-1 tablespoon fresh orange juice
+- 1 tablespoon fresh orange juice

-1/2 teaspoon grated orange
+- ½ teaspoon grated orange

-rind salt & fresh ground pepper
+- rind salt & fresh ground pepper

-1 cup freshly cut orange sections
+- 1 cup freshly cut orange sections

-1 tablespoon olive oil
+- 1 tablespoon olive oil

-1 fennel bulb, trimmed of fonds and stalks
+- 1 fennel bulb trimmed of fonds and stalks

-1/4 cup thinly sliced red onion
+- ¼ cup thinly sliced red onion

-2 ounces green olives, pitted and cut in half
+- 2 ounces green olives pitted and cut in half

-1 tablespoons olive oil
+- 1 tablespoons olive oil

-Salt & pepper
+- Salt & pepper

-1 1/2 tablespoons unsalted butter
+- 1 ½ tablespoons butter unsalted

-Preheat the oven to 400ºF
+- Preheat the oven to 400ºF

 Make the Relish

-Combine the oil, lemon juice, orange juice, grated orange rind and a pinch of salt & pepper in a bowl.
+- Combine the oil, lemon juice, orange juice, grated orange rind and a pinch of salt & pepper in a bowl.

 Cook the Fennel

-Start by cutting the fennel bulb in half lengthwise and discard the center core.
+- Start by cutting the fennel bulb in half lengthwise and discard the center core.
 Now slice the fennel halves crosswise into very thin slices.

-In the same pan that you are going to cook the fish (nonstick is preferable), place it over medium heat to get it hot.
+- In the same pan that you are going to cook the fish (nonstick is preferable), place it over medium heat to get it hot.
 Add the oil and let it get hot.
 When the oil is hot but not smoking, add the onion and sauté for a couple of minutes, then add the sliced fennel.
 Let this cook for 5 to 10 minutes until the fennel softens.

-Add the green olives, stir to combine with onion and fennel and cook for a minute or two to heat through.
+- Add the green olives, stir to combine with onion and fennel and cook for a minute or two to heat through.

 Cook the Sea Bass

-In the same pan you cooked the fennel, add the olive oil and twirl it around to coat the pan.
+- In the same pan you cooked the fennel, add the olive oil and twirl it around to coat the pan.

-Carefully remove the pan from the oven and place onto stovetop.
+- Carefully remove the pan from the oven and place onto stove top.

-Carefully move the fish to one side of the pan, add the butter to the other side.
+- Carefully move the fish to one side of the pan, add the butter to the other side.
 Remember, the pan is hot so be careful.
 When the butter melts, tilt the pan so the butter sits at the bottom.
 Spoon the butter over the fish until all the butter is gone.

 - We served this dish with rice and grilled asparagus so I plated some rice and topped it with the asparagus.
 Then we plated the fennel, onion, olive mixture in the center of the plate and topped this with the sea bass.
 Finish the dish with the reserved orange relish.
 If you still have the fennel fonds, you can finely mince up them up and use them to sprinkle on the plate and on top of the finish dish.